Bacterial PCR reflex NGS

 In many specimens bacteria can be seen by microscopy of tissue sections but are very difficult to grow due to their fastidious nature, or are not viable as a result of antimicrobial therapy.
 Some specimens may never reveal the presence of a bacterial pathogen because of low abundance and/or lack of viability.
 The use of PCR to detect this DNA extracted directly from clinical specimens facilitates the identification of these pathogens.

-REFLEXIVE TESTING: When suspected pathogen microorganisms are detected, identification procedures are performed, as appropriate for the organism and specimen.
+When suspected pathogenic microorganisms are detected, identification procedures are performed, as appropriate for the organism and specimen, including evaluation of polymicrobial specimens using Next Generation Sequencing.

 Synonyms